ServiceNow¶

 since |

 string | ServiceNow datetime watermark (YYYY-MM-DD HH:MM:SS, UTC).
-Empty bootstraps from the most recent changes; pass the returned watermark back on the next call. |
+Empty bootstraps from the most recent changes (newest first); pass the returned watermark back to move forward. |

 limit |